Women’s, Gender, and Sexuality Studies

 PH-240 Political Theory

-LASC Categories: USW, TLC
+LASC Categories: USW, TLC, DIV

 Investigates concepts including political power, equality, revolution, liberties, slavery, socialism and patriarchal power, race and gender.